-Our projects provide mentoring and support for women at every level of the research and education pipeline.
-The great success of the following CRA-W projects is due to the quality of people who serve on the committee and as project leaders.
+Our projects provide mentoring and support for women, underrepresented minorities, and persons with disabilities at every level of the research and education pipeline.
+The great success of the following CRA-WP projects is due to the quality of people who serve on the committee and as project leaders.

 The CREU program is an undergraduate research program that provides research stipends to teams of students working on research projects under the guidance of a mentor at their home institutions.